lantins/resque-retry/README.md

 Similar to the previous example, this job will retry if either a `NetworkError` (or subclass) exception is thrown **or** any of the callbacks return true.

+You'll want to return false by default in the `retry_criteria_check` callback since the result of this callback is OR'd with the result of your `retry_exceptions` or `fatal_exceptions` configuration.
+In other words, if you returned true your `retry_exceptions` configuration would never be used.

+If you want to AND the result of `fatal_exceptions` or `retry_exceptions` with custom retry criteria, you'll need to implement your own logic in a `retry_criteria_check` to check for `fatal_exceptions` or `retry_exceptions`.

 You can also register a retry criteria check with a Symbol if the method is already defined on the job class: